Staten Island: Consolidation with New York City

 The towns of Staten Island were dissolved in 1898 with the consolidation of the City of Greater New York, as Richmond County became one of the five boroughs of the expanded city.
-Although consolidated into the City of Greater New York in 1898, the county sheriff of Staten Island maintained control of the jail system, unlike the other boroughs, which had gradually transferred control of the jails to the Department of Correction.
+Although Staten Island was consolidated into the City of Greater New York in 1898, the county sheriff maintained control of the jail system, unlike the other boroughs, which had gradually transferred jail control to the Department of Correction.
 The jail system was not transferred until January 1, 1942.
 Staten Island is the only borough without a New York City Department of Correction major detention center.

-The construction of the Verrazzano-Narrows Bridge, along with the other three major Staten Island bridges, created a new way for commuters and tourists to travel from New Jersey to Brooklyn, Manhattan, and areas farther east on Long Island.
+The construction of the Verrazzano–Narrows Bridge, along with the other three major Staten Island bridges, created a new way for commuters and tourists to travel from New Jersey to Brooklyn, Manhattan, and areas farther east on Long Island.
 The network of highways running between the bridges has effectively carved up many of Staten Island's old neighborhoods.
-The bridge opened many areas of the borough to residential and commercial development from the 1960s onward, especially in the central and southern parts of the borough, which had been largely undeveloped.
+The bridge opened many areas of the borough to residential and commercial development from the 1960s onward, especially in the central and southern parts, which had been largely undeveloped.
 Staten Island's population doubled from 221,991 in 1960 to 443,728 in 2000.
 Nevertheless, Staten Island remained less developed than the rest of the city.
-A New York Times article in 1972 stated that despite the borough having 333,000 residents, parts of the island still maintained a bucolic atmosphere with woods and marshes.
+A 1972 New York Times article stated that, despite the borough having 333,000 residents, parts of the island still maintained a bucolic atmosphere with woods and marshes.
+The last commercial farm in New York City, on Richmond Hill Road, closed in 2000.

 Throughout the 1980s, a movement to secede from the city steadily grew in popularity, notably championed by longtime New York state senator and former Republican Party mayoral nominee John J. Marchi.
 The campaign reached its peak during the mayoral term of David Dinkins (1990–1993), after the U.S. Supreme Court invalidated the New York City Board of Estimate, which had given equal representation to the five boroughs.
-Dinkins and the city government opposed a non-binding secession referendum, contending that the vote should not be permitted by the state unless the city issued a home rule message supporting it, which the city would not.
+Dinkins and the city government opposed a non-binding secession referendum, contending that the state should not permit the vote unless the city issued a home rule message supporting it, which the city would not.
 Governor Mario Cuomo disagreed, and the vote went forward in 1993.
 Ultimately, 65% of Staten island residents voted to secede through the approval of a new city charter making Staten Island an independent city, but implementation was blocked in the State Assembly.

 In the 1980s, the United States Navy had a base on Staten Island called Naval Station New York.
-It had two sections: a Strategic Homeport in Stapleton and a larger section near Fort Wadsworth, where the Verrazzano-Narrows Bridge enters the island.
+It had two sections: a Strategic Homeport in Stapleton and a larger section near Fort Wadsworth, where the Verrazzano–Narrows Bridge enters the island.
 The base was closed in 1994 through the Base Realignment and Closure process because of its small size and the expense of basing personnel there.